Students are expected to attend all classes, laboratories, and shops as scheduled unless there is a compelling reason to be absent.

 NOTE: Courses with a grade of D or F are not generally transferable and will not transfer to other institutions under GT Pathways or the 60+60 Bachelor’s Degree Transfer program.

-Satisfactory/Unsatisfactory: students may request to take up to six credit hours each semester on a Satisfactory/Unsatisfactory (S/U) grading basis.
+Satisfactory/Unsatisfactory / Pass/Fail: students may request to take up to six credit hours each semester on a Satisfactory/Unsatisfactory (SU) / Pass/Fail (PF) grading basis.
 They may take a maximum of 15 credit hours under this grading option while enrolled at PPCC.
-(Credit hours earned in a course where S/U is the only grading standard count toward this 15-hour maximum).
-Students must have prior approval by the appropriate division dean for each course unless the course is only offered with the S/U option.
+(Credit hours earned in a course where SU / PF is the only grading standard count toward this 15-hour maximum).
+Students must have prior approval by the appropriate division dean for each course unless the course is only offered with the SU / PF option.
 This option must be requested at the time of registration.
 After the drop/add period, this option may not be changed except by written recommendation from the appropriate division dean and approval by the Vice President for Instructional Services.
-Pikes Peak Community College considers a grade of C or better to be satisfactory.
-A satisfactory grade earned under this option does not affect the Grade Point Average (GPA) but increases the total number of credit hours passed.
-Grades of D or F will be considered unsatisfactory, will affect the GPA, and will increase the total number of credit hours attempted.
+Pikes Peak Community College considers a grade of C or better to be satisfactory/passing.
+A satisfactory/pass grade earned under this option does not affect the Grade Point Average (GPA) but increases the total number of credit hours passed.
+Grades of D or F will be considered unsatisfactory/failing, will affect the GPA, and will increase the total number of credit hours attempted.

 Audit: students may register to audit any course by indicating this option on the registration form at the time of enrollment.
 The audit option is not available online.
 The regular tuition rate applies.
 After the posted drop date, students may not change their registration from credit to audit, or from audit to credit, except by written recommendation from the appropriate division dean and approval by the Vice President for Instructional Services.
 Audit grades do not transfer and are not computed in the GPA.
 Courses taken by audit do not count toward enrollment status for financial aid or veterans’ educational benefits and are not eligible for the COF stipend.